Is your daughter getting white discharge before a period? | luna app

 Some teens may feel awkward discussing these topics, so it can be helpful to let them come to you about this if they have worries.

-Helping your teen feel confident about their body
+How can I help my teen feel confident about their changing body

 Puberty can feel overwhelming, but understanding their body’s signals – including discharge before a period – is a key part of feeling prepared for their first period.